virtualsquare/virtualsquare.github.io/tutorials/vde_nesting.md

 ## VDE clients using a VLAN

-The (nesting) plugin named `vlan` implements the VLAN protocol as defined by 802.1q.
+The (nesting) plugin named `vlan` implements the VLAN protocol as defined by IEEE 802.1q.

 ![](pictures/vde_vdens_sw_vlan.png)